Citizenship by Investment: Prime Minister of St Kitts and Nevis Will Discuss Options in 24 November Webinar with Times of India - Pakistan Press International

 LONDON, Nov.
-18, 2020 /PRNewswire/ — On November 24, the Times of India, in collaboration with London-headquartered legal advisory CS Global Partners, will host a webinar on Citizenship by Investment (CBI).
+18, 2020 /PRNewswire-AsiaNet/ –On November 24, the Times of India, in collaboration with London-headquartered legal advisory CS Global Partners ( https://linkprotect.cudasvc.com/url?a=https%3a%2f%2fcsglobalpartners.com%2fsolutions%2fcitizenship%2fst-kitts-nevis%2f&c=E,1,eNNvrPdLwfoLpQ4NVLzgwWX5F_9dHzqfM8Ft4vA-cuT-mYbPQtFIMf2aADrY7REr6xB1j75WWfWTkmqk7IukzdtTvJHtOqKN9UBzKwp60A,,&typo=1), will host a webinar on Citizenship by Investment (CBI).
 The concept originates from the Federation of St Kitts and Nevis, a Caribbean twin-island nation that established their CBI Programme in 1984.
 Prime Minister Dr the Honourable Timothy Harris will take part in the webinar, as will the CEO of the country’s Citizenship by Investment Unit, Mr Les Khan.

 “We are very satisfied at this time to have the best Programme and we commit, going forward, to continue to provide a competent and reliable service,” PM Harris told Gulf News.
 “We commit that we will always be the most innovative Programme available, and, of course, we value the choice that we have developed over all these years with our clients, with governments far and near.”